Introduction

 NB : It does not overwrite existing content; it just appends at the end.

-• Using the ‘with’ statement, the file is automatically closed.
+• Using the ‘with’ statement, the file is created and automatically closed.

 with open(“example.txt”, “r”) as file: